mvolkmann/blog/src/swift/Xcode.md

   - Click the "Sign In" button.
   - Close the Settings dialog.

+## Project Navigator

+When a project has a Git repository, the list of files in the Project Navigator indicates their source control status with the following letters on the trailing edge of the file names:

+- A for added files
+- D for delete files
+- M for modified files
+- R for renamed files

 ### Local Repositories

 When a new Xcode project is created,